Our Approach to Care for Type 1 Diabetes

 The A1C test measures the average blood sugar level for the past two to three months.
-When glucose (sugar) builds up in blood, it binds to the hemoglobin in red blood cells.
+When glucose (sugar) builds up in the blood, it binds to the hemoglobin in red blood cells.
 This test measures what percentage of hemoglobin is coated with sugar.
-An A1C level of 6.5 percent or higher on two separate tests typically indicates diabetes.
+An A1C level of 6.5% or higher on two separate tests typically indicates diabetes.

-Diabetics with other chronic illnesses, such as hypertension, cystic fibrosis, celiac disease, thyroid problems, or polycystic ovary syndrome, benefit from customized treatment plans that take into account how best to manage diabetes when other health problems are present.
+People with diabetes who also have other chronic illnesses, such as hypertension, cystic fibrosis, celiac disease, thyroid problems or polycystic ovary syndrome, benefit from customized treatment plans that take into account how best to manage diabetes when other health problems are present.

 Blood Sugar Monitoring & Insulin Replacement Therapy